nextcloud/deck/docs/API.md

 ## Naming

-- Board is the the project like grouping of tasks that can be shared to different users and groups
+- Board is the project like grouping of tasks that can be shared to different users and groups

 - Stack is the grouping of cards which is rendered in vertical columns in the UI